openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-vmware.rst

    * The vCenter driver generates instance name by instance ID.
      Instance name template is ignored.

-   * The minimum supported vCenter version is 5.1.0.
+   * The minimum supported vCenter version is 5.5.0.
-     Starting in the OpenStack Liberty release this will be logged as a warning.
-In the OpenStack Ocata release this will be enforced.
+     Starting in the OpenStack Ocata release any version lower than 5.5.0 will be logged as a warning.
+In the OpenStack Pike release this will be enforced.

 A ``nova-compute`` service can control one or more clusters containing multiple ESXi hosts, making ``nova-compute`` a critical service from a